Labour rejects National deputy Gerry Brownlee's claim of 'dodgy' polling in East Coast electorate

-National's accusation of a "dodgy" Labour-commissioned poll placing East Coast candidate ahead of the National candidate has been rejected by Labour and the polling company.
+National's accusation of a "dodgy" Labour-commissioned poll placing the Labour East Coast candidate ahead of the National candidate has been rejected by Labour and the polling company.

 National Party campaign chairman Gerry Brownlee today claimed Labour's use of a controversial political research company - Community Engagement Limited - raised serious questions about its commitment to run a clean campaign.